Kirkstead and Little Steeping Railway

 The Kirkstead and Little Steeping Railway, locally known as the New Line, was a railway line in England built to shorten the route between Lincoln and Firsby in Lincolnshire, England.

 It was built by the Great Northern Railway (GNR), and opened as a double track line in 1913.
-It was authorised under a Light Railway Order, which simplified the legal process.
-Long distance holiday and excursion passenger trains to the east coast resports were routed over the line, which also carried an ordinary rural passenger and goods service.
+It was authorised under a light railway order, which simplified the legal process.
+Long distance holiday and excursion passenger trains to the east coast resorts were routed over the line, which also carried an ordinary rural passenger and goods service.

 To support the war effort during World War One, in 1915 the line was closed and the materials from one track were lifted and sent to France for tactical use there.
 The track was reinstated and normal operation was resumed in 1923.

 When the direct line from Lincoln to Boston was closed east of Coningsby Junction in 1960, some Lincoln stopping trains ran to Coningsby to terminate their journeys.
 The New Line itself was closed on 5 October 1970.